navjotmaan/cv-builder/README.md

+# CV-Builder

+This is a project where you can generate a CV for you by filling your data in the form.
+Check it out [here](https://cv-generator-one-liart.vercel.app/)

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.